awsdocs/amazon-redshift-developer-guide/doc_source/r_SET_SESSION_AUTHORIZATION.md

 Sets the user name for the current session\.

 You can use the SET SESSION AUTHORIZATION command, for example, to test database access by temporarily running a session or transaction as an unprivileged user\.
+You must be a database superuser to run this command\.

 ## Syntax<a name="r_SET_SESSION_AUTHORIZATION-synopsis"></a>

 ```
-SET [ SESSION | LOCAL ] SESSION AUTHORIZATION { user_name | DEFAULT }
+SET [ LOCAL ] SESSION AUTHORIZATION { user_name | DEFAULT }
 ```

 ## Parameters<a name="r_SET_SESSION_AUTHORIZATION-parameters"></a>

-SESSION
-Specifies that the setting is valid for the current session\.
-Default value\.

 LOCAL
 Specifies that the setting is valid for the current transaction\.
+Omitting this parameter specifies that the setting is valid for the current session\.

  *user\_name*
 Name of the user to set\.
 The user name may be written as an identifier or a string literal\.